misterfish/stick/README.md

     const add1IfYouCan = x => x
 	  | ifOk (add1, 'nothing' | always)
-	  | String						  // type conversions are easy using type constructors by the way
+	  | String                        // conversion using type constructor
 	  | dot ('toUpperCase')
 	  | sprintf1 ('The answer is %s')
 	  | tap (log)                     // outputs 'The answer is 1' or 'The answer is NOTHING' or ...